 You will need to sign in and read the information that they give you upon arrival.

-The Red Cross staff checks your blood pressure, iron level, pulse and temperature.
+The American Red Cross staff checks your blood pressure, iron level, pulse and temperature.
 They will also ask you some general health questions.

 Then the staff member will clean your arm and begin the donation process, this part will only take about 8 to 10 minutes.